About me

 - Safeguarding Training

-I attend clinical supervision sessions in accordance with BACP guidelines and am committed to ensuring my continued professional development.
-Recent training includes: working with relational trauma, fear and attachment and Compassion Focused Therapy.
+I attend clinical supervision sessions and are committed to ensuring continued professional development.
+Recent training includes: working with relational trauma, fear and attachment, Compassion Focused Therapy (CFT) and shame.

 Experience

 I'm a qualified counsellor and registered member of the BACP (British Association for Counselling and Psychotherapy) working in private practice.
-I have worked on behalf of non-profit organisations supporting people living with disabilities and bereavement.
+I have worked on behalf of non-profit organisations supporting people struggling with anxiety and depression, living with disabilities and bereavement.

-Previously I worked in a small law firm which supported young people and adults facing criminal charges.
-I have worked in different environments, in manual jobs, management roles, on an employed and self-employed basis, all of which have proved to be a great foundation for my counselling work.
+Previously I worked in a small publicly funded law firm which supported young people and adults facing criminal charges.
+I have worked in different environments, in manual jobs, management roles, on an employed and self-employed basis, all of which have contributed to shaping how I work as a counsellor.

 Member organisations